17 Type 2 Diabetes Checklist – How to Control Type 2 Diabetes

 - The tests which are required for testing the blood sugar levels are to know the fasting sugars, postprandial, HBa1c, Kidney function test, thyroid and lipid profile and vitamin B12.

 - Let your dietician know about your recent lab reports, medications with dosages and your last consultation with the doctor along with the diet.
-The right medication is also important to get your sugars under control and try to update the reports within first five days.
+The right medication is also important to get your sugars under control and try to update the reports within the first five days.

 - Discuss the medical history in detail with your dietician and your goal for the program.
 The goal should be in treating diabetes to minimize elevation of blood sugar without abnormally causing low levels of blood sugar.
 Set realistic targets with the help of your dietitian.